-22 Guidance is available in Sexting in schools and colleges: Responding to incidents and safeguarding young people.
+22 Guidance is available in Sexting in schools and colleges: Responding to incidents and safeguarding young people

-In school we will endeavour to support the pupil through:

-- the content of the curriculum to encourage self-esteem and self-motivation - the school ethos which promotes a positive, supportive, and secure environment and gives pupils a sense of being valued - the school's pupil behaviour policy which is aimed at supporting vulnerable pupils in school including those with mental health difficulties - ensuring all staff being aware of their responsibility to provide a consistent approach, which focuses on pupil behaviours but does not damage the child/young person's sense of self-worth. - endeavouring to ensure that the pupil fully understands the consequences of unacceptable behaviour in such a way that preserves self-esteem and encourages future positive relationships with peers - liaison with other agencies as appropriate which support the pupil including child and adolescence mental health services where appropriate - a commitment to develop productive and supportive relationships with parents whenever it is in a pupil's best interest to do so - recognition that children/young people living in a home environment where there is risk, e.g. domestic abuse, drug or alcohol abuse, other health or wellbeing concerns, are vulnerable and in need of support and protection - fully support children as victims of abuse where they have been forced and/or coerced into behaviours that have resulted in harmful, risky and exploitative situations such as criminal or sexual exploitation, radicalisation, forced labour etc. - vigilantly monitoring children/young people's welfare, keeping records (separate to child/young person's school record and in accordance with the schools record management practices) and notifying relevant services as soon as there is a recurrence of a concern - ensuring that when a pupil subject to a child protection plan leaves, information will be transferred to the new school immediately - in accordance with the current KCSE - this will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt will be obtained

-Special Educational Needs (SEN) and Disability We recognise that statistically children/young people with disabilities and/or behavioural difficulties are more vulnerable to harm/abuse.
-School staff who deal with children/young people with disabilities, sensory impairments and/or emotional and behaviour problems recognise that these children can face additional safeguarding challenges such as

-- assumptions that indicators of possible abuse such as behaviours, mood and injury automatically relate to a child's disability without further exploration - being more prone to peer group isolation than other children - that children with SEN and disabilities can be disproportionally impacted by things like bullying - without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers
+In school we will endeavour to support Ŭ the pupil through: the school ethos which promotes a positive, supportive, and secure environment and gives pupils a sense of being valued the school's pupil behaviour policy which is aimed at supporting vulnerable pupils in school including those with mental health difficulties ensuring all staff being aware of their responsibility to provide a consistent approach, which focuses on pupil behaviours but does not damage the child/young person's sense of self-worth. endeavouring to ensure that the pupil fully understands the consequences of unacceptable behaviour in such a way that preserves self-esteem and encourages future positive relationships with peers liaison with other agencies as appropriate which support the pupil including child and adolescence mental health services where appropriate • a commitment to develop productive and supportive relationship parents whenever it is in a pupil's best interest to do so • recognition that children/young people living in a home environment where there is risk, e.g. domestic abuse, drug or alcohol abuse, other health or wellbeing concerns, are vulnerable and in need of support and protection • fully support children as victims of abuse where they have been forced and/or coerced into behaviours that have resulted in harmful, risky and exploitative situations such as criminal or sexual exploitation, radicalisation, forced labour etc. • vigilantly monitoring children/young people's welfare, keeping record (separate to child/young person's school record and in accordance we the schools record management practices) and notifying relevant services as soon as there is a recurrence of a concern ensuring that when a pupil subject to a child protection plan leaves, information will be transferred to the new school immediately - in accordance with the current KCSIE - this will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt will be obtained.
+This is managed from DSL to DSL in schools and a signed record of transfer is retained.
+Special Educational Needs (SEN) and Disability /e recognise that statistically children/young people with disabilities and/or ehavioural difficulties are more vulnerable to harm/abuse.
+School staff who eal with children/young people with disabilities, sensory impairments and/or motional and behaviour problems recognise that these children can face dditional safeguarding challenges such as assumptions that indicators of possible abuse such as behaviours mood and injury automatically relate to a child's disability withou further exploration being more prone to peer group isolation than other children that children with SEN and disabilities can be disproportionally impacted by things like bullying - without outwardly showing any signs; and communication barriers and difficulties in overcoming these barriers --